|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-The yogurt in this recipe from Evelyn Rose's The New Complete International Jewish Cookbook makes these unusual scones develop a fluffy texture, and golden raisins, or sultanas, add a touch of sweetness.
+The yogurt in this recipe from Evelyn Rose's The New Complete International Jewish Cookbook makes these unique scones develop a fluffy texture, and golden raisins (also known as sultanas) add a touch of sweetness.

 - 2 cups all-purpose flour (or fine whole-wheat flour)